Beige-Coffee/programming-lightning-payment-channels/.tutorial/xx18-simple-htlc.md

   <img src="./tutorial_images/alice_bob_preimage.png" alt="alice_bob_preimage" width="70%" height="auto">
 </p>

 If we were to translate the above contract into a Bitcoin transaction, we would represent it as a **witness script**.
 To simplify things a little further for this example, let's forget about "Lightning" for a second.
-Instead, we'll simply image that Alice is creating a HTLC contract with Bob, and she initiates this contract by mining the transction.
+Instead, we'll simply imagine that Alice is creating an **on-chain** HTLC contract with Bob, and she initiates this contract by mining the below transaction.

 **Take a moment to examine the HTLC witness script and confirm that you understand what is going on!** This is really where all the magic happens.

-⚠️ ***NOTE***: The signatures and public keys that are visualized in these exercises are not meant to map back to any of the public keys we've created during this course.
-They are simply meant to be representations for any signature or public keys belonging to Ailce or Bob.
+> ⚠️ ***NOTE***: The signatures and public keys that are visualized in this "Simple HTLC" exercise is **NOT** meant to map back to any of the public keys we've created during this course.
+They are simply meant to be representations for any signature or public keys belonging to Alice or Bob.
 In other words, the main focus of this exercise is the HTLC script itself - not how the public keys or signatures are created.

 <p align="center" style="width: 50%; max-width: 300px;">
   <img src="./tutorial_images/AliceBobHTLCTx.png" alt="AliceBobHTLCTx" width="100%" height="auto">